The 2000s Fashion Trends Everyone Will Wear This Year

 WHO: Ashley and Mary-Kate Olsen, 2001

-Cropped T-shirts and tank tops immediately feel summery.
+Cropped T-shirts and tank tops immediately feel like the fresh basic you need.
 You'll find us diving deep into the 2000s trend by wearing them with our cargo pants and tiny bags.

 9. Wedge Mules

 WHO: Minnie Driver, 2005

 Ready or not, this shoe trend is bubbling back up again—except that 2022's versions are much sleeker and strappier.

 Thought you'd sworn off the loud color for good?
 Think again.
 Lime green is just one of the colors vying to be the next millennial pink, so prepare to see a lot of it in the coming months.

 Next, Iconic 2000s Trends That Fashion Girls Are Loving in 2022

 This post was originally published at an earlier date and has since been updated.